ibm-cloud-docs/ibm-cloud-provider-for-terraform/using-tim-mcp.md

      }
    }
    ```
    {: codeblock}

 **Global configuration:**

-1. Open Bob settings in IBM Project Bob IDE
+1. Open Bob settings in IBM Project Bob IDE.
-2. Click the ⚙️ icon in the top navigation of the Bob pane
+2. Click the ⚙️ icon in the top navigation of the Bob pane.
-3. Scroll to the bottom of the MCP settings view
+3. Scroll to the bottom of the MCP settings view.
-4. Click **Edit Global MCP** to open `mcp_settings.json`
+4. Click **Edit Global MCP** to open `mcp_settings.json`.
-5. Add the TIM-MCP configuration using the same JSON format as above
+5. Add the TIM-MCP configuration by using the same JSON format as shown in the [Install TIM-MCP for Claude Desktop](#tim-mcp-claude-desktop) section.

-## Installing TIM-MCP for Claude Desktop
+## Install TIM-MCP for Claude Desktop
 {: #tim-mcp-claude-desktop}
 {: step}

 Claude Desktop is a standalone application that supports MCP servers through JSON configuration.
+{: shortdesc}

-1. **Locate the configuration file**:
+1. Locate the configuration file:
    - **macOS:** `~/Library/Application Support/Claude/claude_desktop_config.json`
    - **Windows:** `%APPDATA%\Claude\claude_desktop_config.json`

-2. **Add TIM-MCP configuration**:
+2. Add TIM-MCP configuration:

-   **Basic configuration (without GitHub token):**
+   Basic configuration (without GitHub token):

    ```json
    {